-Computational Propaganda: Bots, Targeting, And The Future
+Computational Propaganda: Bots, Targeting And The Future

 Using big computers in this way was still new to lots of researchers in my field and I was often asked, "How do you know your models are right?"

 Now, a few decades later, hyper-large-scale computational fluid dynamics is so common in astrophysics that no one asks me that question anymore.
-Machines are so fast, and so powerful, that everyone takes it as a given they can be deployed to drive my field forward.
+Machines are so fast, and so powerful, that everyone takes it as a given that they can be deployed to drive my field forward.

 The machines, in other words, have long since arrived.